sankaraxi/Form-Validation-Js/README.md

 - User-friendly error messages.
 - Simple and clean code, easy to understand and extend.

+### Technology Stack

+       HTML
+       CSS
+       JavaScript

-### Usage or Demo
+### Usage And Demo
 Open the index.html file in your preferred web browser to see the form validation in action.

-       open index.html

 Modify the HTML and JavaScript files as needed to customize the form and validation rules.